Section 2: Novelty

 Merrell Dow was distinguished in Evans Medical Ltd’s Patent RPC 517 where a prior art vaccine had been made available to the public such that it would have been possible to analyse it to determine its contents.
 Actual prior identification of the process or product claimed was not in itself necessary to find a lack of novelty - merely instructions which, if followed, would inevitably result in the use of the claimed process or product (see also 2.07).
 This was confirmed in Halliburton Energy Services Inc v Smith International (North Sea) Ltd RPC 2 where the Patents Court held that a dumb anticipation (i.e. one not explicitly stating the invention) would be effective if it conveyed sufficient information to enable it to be dumbly reproduced.

 In cases of alleged prior use, the required standard of proof is the balance of probabilities.
 Within this standard, the Patents County Court in Kavanagh Balloons Pty Ltd v Cameron Balloons Ltd RPC 5 held that a flexible degree of probability should be applied to evidence relating to prior use.
 The cogency of the evidence had to match the occasion and be proportionate to the subject matter.
 Because of the nature of the monopoly itself and question of public interest, no stricter standard should be applied.
-It was held that it was not necessary for an opponent to prove his case “up to the hilt” as had been required by the EPO Technical Board of Appeal in Sekisui/shrinkable sheet OJEPO 161 (T 472/92).
+It was held that it was not necessary for an opponent to prove their case “up to the hilt” as had been required by the EPO Technical Board of Appeal in Sekisui/shrinkable sheet OJEPO 161 (T 472/92).
 The hearing officer in Colley’s Application RPC 97 also distinguished from Sekisui by not requiring proof “up to the hilt”, but followed this decision and Demmeler Maschinenbau GmbH & Co KG (T 908/95) in holding that mere assertion of prior use was insufficient: place, time and detail were essential.
+In Memcor Australia Pty Ltd v Norit Membraan Technologie BV FSR 43, it was held that when the patentee is aware of the prior disclosure (e.g. if the alleged prior disclosure was by themselves) the patentee is expected to provide proportionally logical answers, positive and negative, to contradict the evidence that the opponent was able to establish with the disadvantage of having been privy to none of it.

 |The state of the art in the case of an invention to which an application for a patent or a patent relates shall be taken also to comprise matter contained in an application for another patent which was published on or after the priority date of that invention, if the following conditions are satisfied, that is to say -